William Poole: Shooting and death

 Several days after the shooting, on March 8, 1855, Poole died in his home on Christopher Street at the age of 33.
 Poole was survived by his wife and son, Charles Poole.
-The war between Poole and Morrissey had been very public and The New York Times covered the events of Stanwix Hall almost every day for a month.
+The war between Poole and Morrissey had been very public, and The New York Times covered the events of Stanwix Hall almost every day for a month.
 One local newsman reported Poole's last words were, "Good-bye, boys; I die a true American," although the New York Evening Post, quoting an unnamed man who was at Poole's bedside when he died, reported that his last words named Morrissey as his killer.
 He was buried on March 11, 1855, in Brooklyn's Green-Wood Cemetery with thousands of spectators.

-Lewis Baker fled New York City, with the help of Daniel Kerrigan, a twenty-four year old 1853 Democratic nominee for councilman.
-Kerrigan was an Irish-American and expressed sympathy for Baker.
-The Times called Kerrigan "one of the principle accessories to the murder of Poole and the flight of Baker."
+Lewis Baker fled New York City, with the help of Daniel Kerrigan, a twenty-four-year-old 1853 Democratic nominee for councilman.
+Kerrigan, an Irish-American, expressed sympathy for Baker.
+The Times called Kerrigan "one of the principal accessories to the murder of Poole and the flight of Baker."
 Facing an international manhunt organized by Poole's patrons in the Know Nothing Party, Baker boarded the Jewett and sailed for the Canary Islands.
 He was intercepted, however, on the high seas on April 17, 1855.
 Baker was arrested and returned to New York City to be tried for the murder of William Poole.
 All three trials, however, ended with a hung jury and Baker ultimately walked away a free man.
 Morrissey went on to open up several Irish pubs and accumulated a fortune of $1.5 million.
 He later served two terms as a New York state senator and two more terms in the U.S. House of Representatives.
 Morrissey died in 1878 and lies buried in a Roman Catholic cemetery in his childhood hometown of Troy, New York.

 In popular culture

 Daniel Day-Lewis played a heavily fictionalized version of Bill the Butcher, renamed William Cutting, in the 2002 Martin Scorsese film Gangs of New York.
 Day-Lewis received an Academy Award for Best Actor nomination for his performance.

 The chief differences between the historical Poole and the cinematic "Butcher" are that, while Poole died before the Civil War, the fictional character is still alive and leading his street gang in 1862, ultimately dying in the film in a street battle instead of being mortally shot at Stanwix Hall.
-Day-Lewis's Poole reveals to Leonardo DiCaprio’s character that he is 47 years old, making him born in 1815, and claimed his father was killed by the British at the Battle of Lundy's Lane, six years before the real Poole was born.
+Day-Lewis's Cutting reveals to Leonardo DiCaprio's character that he is 47 years old, making him born in 1815 – six years earlier than Poole – and claimed his father was killed by the British at the Battle of Lundy's Lane, implying he died before Bill was born.